 Wild Africa Trek.
 You and 11 other guests will cover exciting new ground on this three-hour, walking-riding adventure into unexplored areas of the park.
 For a close-up view of the hippos, you'll wear a special vest with a harness that's tethered to a rail at the edge of a bluff.
 You'll cross a rope bridge above a pool of Nile crocodiles.
 Your exclusive open-air safari vehicle makes multiple stops for leisurely viewing of giraffes, wildebeests, cheetahs, and other creatures of the savanna.
 Burning all those calories pays off when breakfast or lunch treats are served (think prosciutto, Brie, fresh fruit) at the open-air Boma Landing on the edge of the savanna.
 The tour is good for anyone age 8 and older who's fit.
 Included in the admission price is a CD-photo souvenir of your trek.
-407/939–8687. $189–$249. at least four times daily, beginning at 8 am.
+A portion of the tour price is donated to the Disney Worldwide Conservation Fund.
+407/939–8687. $189.
+Up to 8 times daily, beginning at 8 am.

 Wild By Design.
 This tour offers insights into the art, architecture, history, and landscape of Animal Kingdom.
 You'll learn how stories of exotic lands like Harambe in Africa are told and about Discovery Island's architectural touches, including exotic folk art from Bali and masterful animal carvings that grace the iconic Tree of Life.
 You'll also get a glimpse of behind-the-scenes buildings where animals receive care.
 The tour is for ages 14 and older.
 407/939–8687. $60.
-Mon. & Wed.–Fri., 8:30 am to 11:30 am.
+Mon. & Wed.–Fri.